ThuanNaN/mlops-simple-pipeline/backend/README.md

 ## 3. Turn on/off the system

-Turn on/off both mlflow and serving containers
+Turn on/off both MLflow and serving containers

 ```bash
 make all_down